Pick The Best Type

-There are two mains ways to transition from one song to the next:
+Two common ways to transition from one song to the next are:

 A stop-start transition means that you have a distinct break in between songs.
 This transition works well if it is a more upbeat song, in which the congregation will clap afterwards, or if you have something planned that you wanted to say or you want to read a Bible verse.
 A seamless transition means that the music never really stops from one song to the next.
 This transition helps people stay more engaged in the music and leaves less room for distractions.

-Obviously two songs in the same key work well, but so do keys that have common chords, such as the key of D and the key of A, who share the chords A, Bm, D and F#m.
+Obviously two songs in the same key work well, but so do keys that have common chords, such as the key of D and the key of A, which share the chords A, Bm, D and F#m.
 So if my first song was in the key of C and my next song was in the key of G, I could play a C chord to transition, because C is used in both keys.
 Using a common chord can help you pivot from one key to another seamlessly.
 For more information on this topic, check out this article from musicnotes.com.
 Also, learning more about the Circle of Fifths and Nashville Number System will really help bring more clarity to transitions and help build your musicianship as well.
 We cover this more in our article Basic Music Terms in the “Scale Degrees” section.

 Perhaps the set would do best with a seamless transition at one point in the set but do better with a stop-start at another point.
 You want to mix up how you do the transitions in your set, as to make it more interesting and less monotonous.
 If you just do all stop-start transitions, people will never fully engage, but if you do only seamless transitions, people may feel overwhelmed by the amount of non-stop music.
-Sometimes it is good to be quiet and sometimes it good to make noise.
+Sometimes it is good to be quiet and sometimes it good to keep the music flowing.

 - Watch the video together or invite someone to summarize the topic.